 DAY 2: Saturday | Havana

-After breakfast, disembark for a walking exploration through Havana Vieja, or Old Havana, and Centro Havana.
+After breakfast, disembark to continue our walking exploration through Havana Vieja, or Old Havana, and Centro Havana.
 Witness a mixture of beautiful old baroque and neo-classical monuments, arcades and private balconies.
-For an enhanced sightseeing experience, flag down a uniquely decorated local “bicitaxi,” or bicycle taxi.
-We will stop at a local restaurant for lunch, followed by a scenic drive in vintage American cars to Finca Vigia, beloved home of Ernest Hemingway where he lived for 21 years and wrote For Whom the Bell Tolls and The Old Man and the Sea.
-Upon our return from Finca Vigia, enjoy some free time before we make our way to a local restaurant for dinner, and then to the Café Taberna to experience the wonderful salsa music of the Buena Vista Social Club style performance.
-Overnight in Sierra Maestra Port, Old Havana.
+Interact with the locals to further understand Cuban life.
+Enjoy a panoramic sightseeing tour by bus as we head to a local cigar factory to see the creation of those famous Cuban cigars.
+We will return to the ship for lunch onboard, followed by an optional excursion to ride in vintage American cars to Finca Vigia, beloved home of Ernest Hemingway where he lived for 21 years and wrote For Whom the Bell Tolls and The Old Man and the Sea.
+Upon our return from Finca Vigia, enjoy another evening at leisure.
+Consider using this time to join our optional excursion to the famous Tropicana Club.
+Overnight in port.

 DAY 4: Monday | Maria La Gorda

 After breakfast, we disembark in Maria la Gorda, where we will have free time for swimming, snorkeling and a BBQ lunch on the beach.
 Return to the Voyager for embarkation.
 Dinner and overnight onboard as we sail to the Island of Youth-Isla de la Juventud.